top of page

 Discovery

-Feedback revealed areas needing improvement, such as simplifying instructions, enhancing touch-friendly interactions, and ensuring diverse representation in avatars and storytelling elements.
-Additionally, accessibility testing helped refine features like voice narration, dyslexia-friendly fonts, and color contrast adjustments.
-These findings guided the next iteration, focusing on refining the experience to be more intuitive inclusive, and engaging for all users.
+User testing revealed areas for improvement, including simplifying instructions, enhancing touch-friendly interactions, and ensuring diverse, authentic representation in avatars and storytelling.
+Accessibility testing further refined the design, incorporating features like voice narration, dyslexia-friendly fonts, and optimized color contrast.
+These insights informed the next iteration, resulting in a more intuitive, inclusive, and engaging experience that aligns with both user needs and campaign objectives.

 -